 - is rich in proteins, amino acids, B vitamins, minerals, flavonoids, and lactic acid bacteria [8].

-3. Flower Pollen – Nature’s Multi-Nutrient Wonder
+3. Flower Pollen – Nature’s Multinutrient Wonder

 Studies show that flower pollen: